Winter Road Maintenance

 Unlike motor vehicles, it is more challenging to make cycling infrastructure safe through traditional salting and plowing.
 The intent with cycling facilities is to achieve a "bare pavement" condition through aggressive salting and the use of a "slusher" blade.
 Please note that this work can be challenging to perform in Ward 13 due to sidewalk and parking conditions.
 Typically, the city will have to "clean up" cycling facilities following a storm.
 This work can take from 48-72 hours to achieve, with a goal of having a minimum of 1m of bike lane open for use.

 For sidewalks adjacent to City parks, clearing them of snow may be the responsibility of staff at Parks, Recreation and Forestry.
 If snow hasn't been cleared within 48 hours, please contact 311.

 The City does not offer windrow service in Ward 13 due to many factors, including narrow street widths and existing on-street parking.
 Under the Residential Tenancy Act regulations, the responsibility for snow removal on private property is on the landlord.
 This responsibility cannot be transferred to a tenant without separate consideration given.

 Under the city's by-laws, this snow removal to make access and egress to the property for tenants and vehicles must be done within 24 hours of a snowfall.
 This includes both residential and commercial properties.
 Click here for more information.

-To learn more about winter maintenance efforts in the City, please click here.
+Learn more about winter road maintenance efforts in the City.